oxfordunichess/oucc-backend/pages/curr_news.md

 Our achievements this year are:

 Varsity Champions (beating Cambridge by 4.5 to 3.5)
-Winning Town v Gown (beating the Town by 6 to 4)
+Winning Town v Gown (beating the Town by 6 to 4) n
 Finished 2nd in the British University Chess Championships, qualifying for the European University Chess Championships
 Won the 20/20 chess qualifiers in London, qualifying for the finals
 Beating the Oxford and Cambridge Club 4-1 in a friendly match